A box of MELO Air Melatonin vaporizer in Rainbow Road flavor with several colorful chocolate candies scattered around it.

 A woman relaxing on her bed talking on the phone while drinking a water.

 Many of the problems with vapes are associated with heavy use, and MELO Air is not designed for heavy use.
 One of the major problems with some other vaporizers is their sheer size.
 Since the advent of vaping technology, some companies have been making their products bigger and bigger, making it easier and easier for drugs to be abused.
 With a giant oil cartridge and a vape pen that can hold a lot of charge, you may be tempted to vape all day long.
-It’s a little too easy to go overboard.
+It’s a little too easy to go overboard if you’re only vaping to take melatonin as an aid to fix your sleep cycle.

 So, Is MELO Air Bad for You?